neouyghur/Uyghur-Multi-Script-Converter/README.md

 # User interface

-Pyqt is used for user iterface. umsc.ui is graphic file which could be open by clicking on it.
+Pyqt is used for user interface. mainWindow.ui is graphic file which could be open by clicking on it.

         pyuic4 -x mainWindow.ui -o mainWindow.py (converting the ui file to python file) python umsc.py (run the gui program)

 # Files
 name | info
 -----|----
-mainWindow.ui | pyqt user infterface
+mainWindow.ui | pyqt user interface
 converter.py | functions for converting
-umsc.py | main fuction for running the program which includes mainWindow.py and converter.py
+umsc.py | main function for running the program which includes mainWindow.py and converter.py
 materials | official materials for uyghur script converter php_code  | this python code is improved version of the php code which is written by Mr. Gheyret Kenji.